 Memory

 Begin with the simplest possible AI that produces acceptable behaviour.
 A patrol path with “chase if spotted” covers 80% of guard NPC needs.
-Add complexity only where the player will notice.
+Add complexity only where the player will actually notice it.

 In 2D games, overlay the AI’s decision state directly on screen during development.
-Show perception cones, current behaviour state, utility scores, and pathfinding routes.
-This is worth more than any amount of console logging.
+Show perception cones, current behaviour state, utility scores and pathfinding routes.
+That is worth more than any amount of console logging.

 NPCs that run through scripted sequences are brittle.
 NPCs that evaluate their current state and choose appropriate behaviours are resilient.
-When something unexpected happens — the player does something you didn’t anticipate — state-based NPCs adapt while scripted NPCs break.
+When something unexpected happens - the player does something you did not anticipate - state-based NPCs adapt while scripted NPCs break.

-NPC AI can become expensive when you have dozens of characters updating every frame.
-Profile your AI update costs early.
-Techniques like staggering updates (not every NPC needs to re-evaluate every frame) and reducing perception checks for off-screen NPCs keep performance manageable.
+NPC AI gets expensive once dozens of characters are updating every frame.
+Profile the update cost early.
+Stagger updates so not every NPC re-evaluates on the same frame, and reduce perception checks for off-screen NPCs if you want performance to stay manageable.

-1. Basic enemies: Behaviour trees with 3–5 states each.
-Keep it tight.
+1. Basic enemies: Behaviour trees with 3-5 states each.
+Keep them tight.

 2. Named characters: Utility-based AI with hand-tuned scoring for personality.